 Analyst CryptoRand has posted a chart showing the number of dynamic addresses has decreased among many major platforms over the past month.
 According to Crypto Differ figures, XRP is by far the worst affected.

 As noted in the Tweet, XRP dynamic addresses have allegedly fallen by 29,208 over the last month.
 This puts the project behind other less prominent competitors such as Bitcoin SV (BSV), Dogecoin (DOGE), and Decred (DCR).
 However, this number may not be entirely accurate, as it is compared against February which saw several major temporary spikes.
 This three month chart of XRP addresses from Coin Metrics perhaps offers a little more clarity.

 Thus, when looking at a longer time frame, the number of XRP addresses has remained relatively stable, although it’s still far lower than other projects in the top 10.

 A key takeaway from the overall data is the fact that investors are moving their coins from exchanges into personal wallets.
 There can be no question that interest in long-term cold storage is growing as the global economy declines.
 This fact further reinforces the argument that the public views cryptocurrency as a legitimate financial safe haven.

-This collective move will likely put upward pressure on price, as the supply of coins for Betfair Trading declines.
+This collective move will likely put upward pressure on price, as the supply of coins for trading declines.
 It could also prompt more use of Bitcoin and other blockchain assets for real world purchases.
 As the market recovers the number of dynamic addresses across the crypto space will once again move up.

 This chart clearly shows Bitcoin’s hegemony in the blockchain space, as its number of active addresses dwarfs all others.
 Its number has however, also marginally declined over the past few weeks.